 GSSW’s Science for Action Series is fueling new collaborative efforts to address the Grand Challenges for Social Work through research, practice, policy and advocacy.

 GSSW Prof. Jennifer Greenfield studies the health implications of paid medical leave and advocates for reform, including testifying in support of the Colorado Medical Leave Insurance Act (FAMLI).

 Community needs and assets shape our research and scholarship agenda.
-For example, we host 16 intervention research studies in collaboration with 40 community partners.
+For example, we host 16 intervention research studies and collaborate with 128 research partners.
 With support from 10 public and private partners statewide, the [email protected] initiative is training social workers to meet behavioral health needs in underserved Colorado communities.
 Community partners also invest in our work, as do local, state and national foundations and agencies, funding more than $8.4 million in annual research expenditures.

 Faculty Book Spotlight

 Helping the Suicidal Person: Tips and Techniques for Professionals